gvwilson/thirdbit/src/fiction/cloudherd/index.md

 as much as for young herders.

 Nobody had told Pillow that.
-The old cow could sense Big Blue behind her, and had been in enough races and on enough desperate rescue flights in her time to know that when a human said "fast", they meant *fast*.
+The old cow could sense her mate behind her, and had been in enough races and on enough desperate rescue flights to know that when a human said "fast", they meant *fast*.
 For his part,
 Big Blue had been Stale's senior bull for years.
-He might be too old for the annual trip into the mountains to collect the herd, but that didn't mean he was ready yet to be beaten.
+He might be too old for the annual trip into the mountains to collect the herd, but that didn't mean he was ready to be beaten.

 Rash whooped as Big Blue answered Pillow's challenge.
 He rose to one knee,
-both hands pressed on the cloud's back, and pointed toward home.
+both hands pressed on the cloud's back.
 Noxy didn't need to be able to hear him to know that he was urging the bull on.
 *Faster!* she told Pillow.
 *Win win win!*

-A flock of irvings burst into the air, startled by the clouds rushing overhead.
+A flock of startled irvings burst into the air.
 She only half-noticed Thokmay point at some goats scrambing up a steep slope, sending loose rock bouncing down toward the forest.

-Big Blue was slowly closing the gap between them.
+The race was all that mattered, and Big Blue was slowly closing the gap between them.

-*Closer!* she ordered,
+*Closer!* she ordered Pillow,
 picturing the cloud scraping against mountainside to get around the last bend in the valley.
-Pillow bunched herself tight on her port side and rose a few strides to catch the wind.
+Pillow bunched herself tight and rose a few strides to catch more wind.
 For a moment they flew sideways, the rock face close enough for Noxy to touch.

-She looked back to see Big Blue bump into the rock.
+She looked back to see Big Blue bump into the mountain.
 Rash fell forward.
 Sensy landed on top of him.
 This time it was Noxy's turn to whoop.